No-communication theorem: Informal overview

 The no-communication theorem states that, within the context of quantum mechanics, it is not possible to transmit classical bits of information by means of carefully prepared mixed or pure states, whether entangled or not.
-The theorem is only a sufficient condition that states that if the Kraus matrices commute then there can be no communication through the quantum entangled states and this is applicable to all communication.
-From a relativity and quantum field perspective also faster than light or "instantaneous" communication is disallowed.
+The theorem is only a sufficient condition that states that if the Kraus matrices commute then there can be no communication through the quantum entangled states and that this is applicable to all communication.
+From a relativity and quantum field perspective, also faster than light or "instantaneous" communication is disallowed.
+Being only a sufficient condition, there can be other reasons communication is not allowed.